arerickson28/Machine-Learning-NBA/README.md

 For our final project, we use National Basketball Association player and team statistic data to explore machine learning concepts.

+### Purpose:
+To predict the outcome of basketball games.

 ### Project involves:
 * Datawork
   * API calls to https://www.balldontlie.io/#getting-started to retrieve data